-Visa Information about Nepal.
-Tribhuwan International Airport is the only one international airport of Nepal.
-Immigration Office, TIA (Tribhuwan International Airport) under Department of Immigration has been facilitating tourists flying to Nepal by providing Visa on Arrival.
+Tribhuwan International Airport is the only international airport in Nepal.
+Immigration Office, TIA (Tribhuwan International Airport) under the Department of Immigration has been facilitating tourists flying to Nepal by providing visas on Arrival.
 ‘On Arrival’ visa procedure is very quick and simple.
 You can expect some queues during peak Tourist season.
 If you wish to skip those queues, you can also consider getting Visa from Nepalese Diplomatic Missions stationed abroad prior to your arrival.
 On Arrival Visa Fee, for more details about Visa information please click HERE

 15 Days – 30 USD,

 90 Days – 125 USD